usama-asghar1/BootcampersSurvivalGuide/README.md

 ## Usage

-1. Press Login to move into the main page.
-2. Press on the week you want to view, hover to see different topics.
+1. Press on the week you want to view, hover to see different topics.
-3. Add a comment to each forum **NOTE: Only week 1 and week 2 have a comment section hard coded in**
+2. Add a comment to each forum **NOTE: Only week 1 and week 2 have a comment section hard coded in**

 ## Installation and Setup Instructions
 Available to view on netlify live server - https://bootcampers-survival-guide.netlify.app